Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Experiment Design

-For informal proof generation we used GPT-4o-mini, as well as Claude 3.5 Sonnet and a collection of LLAMA 3 models \citep{OpenAI2024, anthropic2024claude35sonnetaddendum, grattafiori2024llama3herdmodels}.
-Additionally we measure performance on the COT-reasoning model Deepseek-R1.\footnote{All generator models are evaluated together with a custom prompt.
-The prompt can be found in Appendix \ref{appendix:prompt_example2} that was designed to provide a clear problem statement and incorporating the retrieved context}\citep{deepseekai2025deepseekr1}
+For informal proof generation, we utilized GPT-4o-mini, as well as Claude 3.5 Sonnet and a collection of LLAMA 3 models \citep{OpenAI2024, anthropic2024claude35sonnetaddendum, grattafiori2024llama3herdmodels}.
+We measure performance on the COT-reasoning models Deepseek-R1, o1-mini, and o4-mini \citep{deepseekai2025deepseekr1}.